Brian Epstein: Death

-Epstein attended a traditional shiva in Liverpool after his father died, having just come out of the Priory Clinic where he had been trying to cure his acute insomnia and addiction to amphetamines.
-A few days before his death he made his last visit to a Beatles recording session on 23 August 1967, at the Chappell Recording Studios on Maddox Street in Mayfair, London.
+After his father died in July 1967, Epstein sat shiva, the traditional week of mourning, in Liverpool, having just come out of the Priory Clinic where he had been trying to cure his acute insomnia and addiction to amphetamines.

+On 23 August 1967, a few days before his death, Epstein made his last visit to a Beatles recording session at the Chappell Recording Studios on Maddox Street in Mayfair, London, where they were recording Magical Mystery Tour.

-On 24 August, Epstein asked Peter Brown and Geoffrey Ellis down to Kingsley Hill for the bank holiday weekend.
-Approximately 50 miles (80 km) from his home in Chapel Street, Kingsley Hill was Epstein's country home in Warbleton, Sussex.
+On 24 August, Epstein asked personal assistant Peter Brown and business partner Geoffrey Ellis down to Kingsley Hill, his country home in Warbleton, East Sussex, for the bank holiday weekend, approximately 50 miles (80 km) from his home in Chapel Street.
 After they arrived, Epstein decided to drive back to London alone because an expected group of friends he had invited failed to arrive, although they did turn up after Epstein left.

-Epstein phoned Brown at 5 p.m. the next day from his Chapel Street house in London.
-Brown thought that Epstein sounded "very groggy" and suggested he take a train back down to the nearest railway station, in Uckfield, instead of driving under the influence of Tuinal.
-Epstein replied that he would eat something, read his mail, and watch Juke Box Jury before phoning Brown to tell him which train to meet.
+At 5 p.m. the next day, on 25 August, Epstein phoned Brown at Kingsley Hill from his Chapel Street house in London.
+Brown thought that Epstein sounded "very groggy" and suggested that he take a train down to Uckfield, the nearest railway station to Kingsley Hall, instead of driving under the influence of Tuinal.
+Epstein replied that he would eat something, read his mail, and watch Juke Box Jury, then would phone Brown to tell him which train to meet.
 He never called again.